evkx/evkx.github.io/content/models/ford/mustang_mach-e/Mustang_Mach-E_GT/_index.md

 ## Climate system

 There is one climate system available.
-The  climate system supports different temperatures in three zones for the driver, passenger, and backseat.
+The  climate system supports different temperatures in three zones for the driver, passenger and backseat.
 This model has not a [heat pump](../../../../technology/hvac/#heat-pump).
 This can increase consumption in cold weather compared to models with a heat pump.

 ## Comfort